brentfraser/geotabloid/README.rst

 Load the demo data
 ------------------

 Now load the demo data files, which are in the profiles/fixtures folder.
-There are shell scripts there to use either Httpie or cUrl, you only need to execute one ot these. but before you begin, edit the file and replace user:password with the username and password you supplied for the superuser.
+There are shell scripts there to use either Httpie_ or cUrl_, you only need to execute one of these. but before you begin, edit the file and replace user:password with the username and password you supplied for the superuser.
 Execute this command from the fixtures folder.

 ::